codeddraig/ffau/README.md

 * Global stylesheets have a lower precedence than style files, unless `!important` or other manual priorities are stated.

 * There is no feature, currently, to use manual class names that get replaced with their theme-ified versions.
-However, a workaround is to use the `.themify` selector, which will note to the builder to append the relevant theme selector.
+However, a workaround is to use the `.themify` selector, which will note to the builder to append the relevant theme selector, e.g `.themify .my-custom-class`.
+The settings dialogues can also be styled in this way, e.g `.themify .settings-button`.

 * Class names with escaped characters is **not** supported.
 The compiler will not crash, although some specific features like multi-class selectors (e.g `.write\&test.testing`) may be thrown off.
 There is no known available workaround.